YatinGupta777/YatinGupta777/README.md

 <!--
 **YatinGupta777/YatinGupta777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Disclaimer : My old projects doesn't reflect the git strategy that I use now 😛 .
-Clean, small, descriptive and atomic commits is the way to go 🚀
+Disclaimer: My old projects don't reflect the git strategy that I use now 😛 .
+Clean, small, descriptive, and atomic commits is the way to go 🚀